brodykenrick/gratis/README.md

 The thermo demo and a new demo are added under EPD_GFX as examples (so they will be picked up in Arduino IDE) [See gratis/Sketches/libraries/EPD_GFX/examples].

+The flash_loader demo is rewritten for the EA board with its shared chip select for Flash/EPD (and the flash library tweaked).

 The following should still work but have not been tested.